Krakenos/Grimoire/README.md

 Grimoire is a server that implements long term memory for AI chatbots through processing prompts and generating description of concepts such as locations, people, items.
 It's main purpose is for conversational AI chatbots.
 The server is meant to be slotted between frontend that interacts with LLM(such as SillyTavern) and backend that host the LLM(Aphrodite, KoboldAI etc).

 ### How it works
 Grimoire collects the prompts that are meant to be sent to LLM and analyzes them with Natural Language Processing (NLP), it sends collected prompts to generate descriptions of concepts found in messages, and in the end, it inserts them into current context.
 It's essentially Retrieval Augmented Generation (RAG) system that collects and generates it's database throughout the conversation with AI.
-It requires 2 language models to run.
-One for the actual chatbot, and other for summarization tasks.
+It can run with 2 language models.
+One for the actual chatbot, and other for summarization tasks, or with one that does both of those things.

 ### IMPORTANT NOTE
 Grimoire is still VERY EARLY in development.
 There is bound to be a lot of bugs, there will be breaking changes in codebase and it's not stable.
 You will most likely lose the data that Grimoire has collected along the way.
 It's a prototype that's not production ready.